-Policy No: 03-3957 Authorised: Roxane Lane Date: 15/05/2022 HUMAN TRAFFICKING AND MODERN SLAVERY
+Policy No: 03-3957 Authorised: Roxane Lane Date: 15/05/2025 HUMAN TRAFFICKING AND MODERN SLAVERY

-- Building trust, as victims commonly feel fear towards the authorities; - Being aware of any additional vulnerabilities that the child or young person may have; - Possible gradual grooming process of the child or young person by a perpetrator. - 3.6 It is important that staff make careful notes about what is disclosed, as a child's credibility can be challenged if the child is subject to immigration control on the basis of their disclosure being made in instalments.
+- There must be a victim-centred approach to identifying and eradicating all types of trafficking and modern slavery.
+This must include consideration of the following: - Dealing with the child sensitively to avoid them being alarmed or shamed; - Building trust, as victims commonly feel fear towards the authorities; - Being aware of any additional vulnerabilities that the child or young person may have; - Possible gradual grooming process of the child or young person by a perpetrator. - 3.6 It is important that staff make careful notes about what is disclosed, as a child's credibility can be challenged if the child is subject to immigration control on the basis of their disclosure being made in instalments.
 This will support the child and help others understand the process of disclosure. - 3.7 When questioning a potential victim, initially observe non-verbal communication and body language between the victim and their perpetrator. - 3.8 It is important to consider the potential victim's safety and that of their loved ones.
 Confidentiality and careful handling of personal information is imperative to ensure the child's safety.
 Any details that may compromise their safety must not be disclosed to anyone not directly involved in the case.